eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

 -rw-rw-r-- 1 deren deren 136M Aug 28 19:12 41954_cyathophylloides_SRR1754721.fastq.gz
 ```

-et voilà.
+Et voilà.
 A huge benefit of this approach is hidden under the hood, which is
 that we automatically temporarily set the location for the `.sra` files to be
 downloaded in the "workdir" location that you set, and we remove them right
 after they are converted into .fastq files.
 Therefore you will never run